ALL255 - Fantasy Literature

 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

-Must have completed one level 1 unit in Literary Studies, Children's Literature or Creative Writing
+Students must have completed one level 1 unit in English - Literature, English - Children's Literature or English - Creative Writing

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 1 x 1 hour class (online), 1 x 2-hour seminar per week

 Online independent and collaborative learning activities including???1 x 1-hour class (online) per week, 1 x 2-hour seminar or equivalent per week